 My father roared with rage, his face a dark maroon colour, and I leapt a few steps up the staircase away from him.
 He grabbed my Cleansweep from where it leant against the wall, as if he were about to swing it at me, but then he decided better of it and threw the broom forcefully onto the floor.

 “NOW YOU LISTEN TO ME, YOU INSOLENT GIRL!” he shouted.
-“The Dark Lord has power you can’t even dream of!
-I didn’t ask for a lecture on your stupid ideas, we all know you’ve been making a fool of yourself at Hogwarts running around with your filthy half-blood, Muggle-loving friends!”
+“Your brother was good enough to tell us about the Dark Lord, who we’ve come to respect; he has power you can’t even dream of!
+I didn’t ask for a lecture on your stupid ideas, we all know you’ve been making a fool of yourself at Hogwarts running around with your common half-blood friends!”

 “Mum’s a half-blood!”
 I argued defensively.
 “Granddad was Muggle-born!”